guhcalm/review-powershell/Readme.md

 # PowerShell Syntax Repository #

-This is a strorage of PowerShell scripts syntax.
+This is my strorage of PowerShell scripts syntax.

 ## Execution Policy ##